YTread Logo

 full

-Let's arrest him. advertising based had no money had no advertising money she came and me into our industry where some of the big new brand launches would spend £2m launching a product i had £500 left 4% fibers yes you very much i It's amazing how all or nothing running this business and building this business has probably taken a lot out of my life but it's my life.
-I'm starting to see two sides to Michelle now that it started to emerge for me the one that would actually take care of you and nurture and take care of you and the one that says if you mess with me I'll turn to stone and that is L does and it's interesting to see that psyche because I'm almost like the Silent Killer it's not something to be played in no but in an i It's an interesting way because you're driving your business and really driving it forward nothing will stop yeah that's fair but to me M makes a Thing: If you brake with me, you never really come back and that's self-confidence, belief is a key trait.
+I had 500 pounds left 4% fiber yes, very I feel like running this business and building it all or nothing has probably taken a lot out of my life, but it's my life that I'm starting to see in Michelle now that she started getting two sides, the one who would really take care of you and nurture you and take care of you and the one who says if you mess with me I'm going to turn to stone and it's that L yeah and it's interesting to see that psyche because I'm almost like the Silent Killer which isn't something in which not to play, but in an interesting way because you are driving your business and really moving it forward, nothing will stop, yes, it's fair, but for me, M does one thing that if you slow down with me, you will never come back and that is trust, Self-confidence is a key trait in all successful entrepreneurs.

 millions